Skip to content

 yield f"HTTP/1.1 {response.status} {reason}\r\n".encode("ascii")

-has_content_length = False
+has_content_length = response.has_content_length if metadata_trusted else False

-has_transfer_encoding = False
+has_transfer_encoding = response.has_transfer_encoding if metadata_trusted else False

-has_connection = False
+has_connection = response.has_connection_header if metadata_trusted else False

 for name, value in response.headers: